 That said, it’s important to monitor your dog whenever changes to his or her diet occur.

-Finally, because many of the vegetables on this list contain a large amount of fiber, make sure fresh water is always available for your dog, as consuming a high fiber diet can cause your pet to be thirstier than normal.
+Finally, because many of the vegetables on this list contain a large amount of fiber, make sure fresh water is always available for your dog.
+Consuming a high fiber diet can cause your pet to be thirstier than normal.

 Support Your Dog’s Health With Lucy Pet Formulas For Life™!

-We hope you’ve enjoyed this list of veggies dogs can eat and will consider shopping Lucy Pet!
+We hope you’ve enjoyed this list of veggies dogs can eat!
+Lucy Pet Foods has added many vegetables to their formulas!

-While it may be difficult to determine how to choose the best dog food, Lucy Pet has made that process much easier than ever before with our Formulas for Life™ dog food, which is made with real meat as the first ingredient and which contains no artificial ingredients or preservatives.
+It may be difficult to determine how to choose the best dog food.
+Lucy Pet has made that process much easier with our Formulas for Life™ dog food.

 What’s more, our Formulas for Life™ diets combine real meats like duck, chicken, or salmon with a proprietary P.B.F Prebiotic Balanced Fiber™ blend made of brown rice, pumpkin, flaxseed, and other superfood ingredients to bolster your dog’s digestive health and immunity.